 Hold three household hazardous waste (HHW) collection events in New Braunfels.
-Continue to partner with New Braunfels Utilities (NBU) on the Operation MedSafe drug recovery program.
+City of New Braunfels to continue prescription drug disposal program.

 Conduct three HHW collection events that incorporate an education and outreach component.
 The HHW events are coordinated by City's Solid Waste Division in conjunction with Comal County.
-Each HHW event costs approximately \$40,000-\$45,000 which includes event set-up and HHW disposal costs.
-The average cost of a HHW collection event is \$40,385 based on HHW from 2018 and 2019.
+The cost of each HHW event is approximately \$40,000-\$45,000 which includes event set-up and HHW disposal costs.
+The average cost of a HHW collection event is \$40,385 based on HHW events held in 2023.
 The cost of the first two HHW events is shared evenly between the City and Comal County.
 The EAHCP program will fund the third event.

-The HHW collection events are held at the New Braunfels City Hall.
+HHW collection events are held at the New Braunfels City Hall.
 Hazardous waste that is collected during the HHW collection events will be hauled off and disposed of by Clean Harbors.